 Make-Ahead Turkey Gravy

-So if you want to make real gravy for your festive roast – and not something out of a packet – this make-ahead turkey gravy is the recipe for you!
-It is easy to make, and can be prepared in advance too – win/win!
+If you want to make real gravy for your festive roast - and not something out of a packet - this make-ahead turkey gravy is the recipe for you!
+It is easy to make, and can be prepared in advance too - win/win!
+Perfect for Christmas or Thanksgiving!

 Make-Ahead Turkey Gravy

-The key thing is to make sure you are well prepared – cook things in advance and re-heat on the day; or write out a time-plan so that you know when to put the potatoes in the oven, or when to start steaming the vegetables etc.
+The key thing is to ensure you are well-prepared—cook things in advance and reheat on the day, or write out a time plan so that you know when to put the potatoes in the oven, when to start steaming the vegetables, and so on.

-And if it doesn’t go perfectly, it really isn’t a big deal – I don’t know why we put pressure on ourselves at Christmas.
+And if it doesn’t go perfectly, it really isn’t a big deal—I’m not sure why we put so much pressure on ourselves at Christmas.
 It comes but once a year and we should enjoy it, not dread it!

 If there is one thing I’ve learned about this time of year, it is to just go with the flow and do what you can.
-Your family and friends are still going to love you if the potatoes take a bit longer to cook, or if the pigs in blankets are on the crispy side!
+Your family and friends will still love you if the potatoes take a bit longer to cook, or if the pigs in blankets are a bit crispy!

 I’ve said that this is an easy make-ahead turkey gravy – and it is – but it does take a bit of time to prep – maybe around 2-3 hours total, but most of that is just waiting for things to cook through.